I’m a digital artist and 3D designer, specialising in fashion.

-In 2001, whilst living in Amsterdam, she founded Glovedup Gloves, and quickly established an international reputation for uniquely modern gloves.
-Untrained and self-taught, she was driven to create gloves as fashion statements.
+I was born in Buxton, Derbyshire.
+In 2001, whilst living in Amsterdam, I quit my job in software development and founded Glovedup Gloves, and quickly established an international reputation for uniquely modern gloves.
+Untrained and self-taught, I was driven to create gloves as fashion statements.
 Initially they were all fingerless and great attention was given to both form and function, to attain the most flattering cut.
 For the next decade, collaborations with designers and stylists for catwalks, music videos and shows stimulated an endless stream of fashion creativity.
-Whilst sexy black stretch-leather and white puff sleeved opera gloves were some of her classic designs, richly diverse commissions led to experimentation with a wide array of textiles and shapes: high-tech sportswear fabrics for Heatherette (NY), denim and pvc for Diesel Black Gold, deconstructed t-shirts for Surface to Air (Paris), recycled leather jackets for Hoxton Boutique, silk and fine wool for United Nude, and exquisite French Chantilly lace for British Vogue and Victim Fashion St.
+Whilst sexy black stretch-leather and white puff sleeved opera gloves were some of my classic designs, richly diverse commissions led to experimentation with a wide array of textiles and shapes: high-tech sportswear fabrics and a club kids aesthetic for Heatherette (NY), denim and shiny patent for Diesel Black Gold, deconstructed t-shirts for Surface to Air (Paris), recycled leather jackets for Hoxton Boutique, silk and fine wool for United Nude, and exquisite French Chantilly lace for British Vogue and Victim Fashion St.

-Kylie Minogue, Lady Gaga, Madonna, and Rihanna were among the many high profile Glovedup clients.
-When Laura met Vogue Italia’s Anna Piaggi at the Vienna Lifeball and gifted a pair of gloves she’d created for the show, Anna put them on immediately and later became a most cherished and loyal fan.
-Laura also experimented with accessories; from leather and found-object show pieces for Robert Cary-Williams, to recycled plastic bag crocheted tiaras for ex debutante Liz Brewer, and exuberantly frilled pvc leggings.
-When Stylebubble’s Susie Lau saw the 2008 look book she blogged “Glovedup needs a name change … I had to drool and say, I want that one, that one and that one, … Only thing is I think they now need a name change with all the stuff on top of their wonderful gloves.”
+Kylie Minogue, Lady Gaga, Madonna, and Rihanna were among my many high profile Glovedup clients.
+After meeting Vogue Italia’s Anna Piaggi at the Vienna Lifeball she became a most cherished and loyal client.
+I also experimented with accessories; from leather and found-object show pieces for Robert Cary-Williams, to recycled plastic bag crocheted tiaras for ex debutante Liz Brewer, and exuberantly frilled pvc leggings.
+When Stylebubble’s Susie Lau saw my 2008 look book she blogged “Glovedup needs a name change … I had to drool and say, I want that one, that one and that one, … Only thing is I think they now need a name change with all the stuff on top of their wonderful gloves.”